Getting Naked with Harry Crews

 Edited by Erik Bledsoe

-In 26 interviews conducted between 1972 and 1997, novelist Harry Crews tells the truth--about why and how he writes, about the literary influences on his own work, about the writers he admires (or does not), about which of his own books he likes (or does not), about his fascination with so-called freaks, and about his love of blood sports.
+In these 26 interviews conducted between 1972 and 1997, novelist Harry Crews tells the truth—about why and how he writes, about the literary influences on his own work, about the writers he admires (or does not), about which of his own books he likes (or does not), about his fascination with so-called "freaks."
 Crews reveals the tender side under his tough-guy image, discussing his beloved mother and his spiritual quest in a secular world.

 Crews also speaks frankly about his failed relationships, the role that writing played in them, and his personal struggles with alcohol and drugs and their impact on his life and work.
 Those seeking insights into his work will find them in these interviews.
 Those seeking to be entertained in Crewsian fashion will not be disappointed.

-Harry Crews is the author of 23 books, including The Gospel Singer, Naked in Garden Hills, This Thing Don’t Lead to Heaven, Karate Is a Thing of the Spirit, Car, The Hawk Is Dying, The Gypsy’s Curse, A Feast of Snakes, A Childhood: The Biography of a Place, Blood and Grits, The Enthusiast, All We Need of Hell, The Knockout Artist, Body, Scar Lover, The Mulching of America, Celebration, and Florida Frenzy (UPF, 1982).
+Harry Crews (1935-2012) was the author of 23 books, including The Gospel Singer, Naked in Garden Hills, This Thing Don’t Lead to Heaven, Karate Is a Thing of the Spirit, Car, The Hawk Is Dying, The Gypsy’s Curse, A Feast of Snakes, A Childhood: The Biography of a Place, Blood and Grits, The Enthusiast, All We Need of Hell, The Knockout Artist, Body, Scar Lover, The Mulching of America, Celebration, and Florida Frenzy.

-Erik Bledsoe is an instructor of English and American studies at the University of Tennessee.
+Erik Bledsoe is a writer and former instructor of English and American studies at the University of Tennessee.
 He has published articles on southern writers and edited a special issue of the Southern Quarterly devoted to Crews.
 His 1997 interview with Harry Crews from that magazine is included in this collection.

 No Sample Chapter Available